Nicolas-ggd/go-notification/README.md

 # Notification Microservice
-This microservice is designed to handle notifications using Go, NATS, and WebSocket.
+This microservice is designed to handle system notifications using Go, NATS, and WebSocket.
 Clients can connect via WebSocket and receive notifications either for all users or for specific clients.

 ## Features
 - WebSocket Connectivity: It lets clients to access the service over WebSocket.